 This study was initiated during the summer of 2000, and was completed in December 2001.

 While the project was underway, the 24 landowners in the Hidden Hills Subdivision proposed

 looking at a water system.
 This subdivision is within the Prairie Dog Creek Watershed and an

 additional 40 other homeowners are within the area.
-It was determined that the most efficient use
+It was determined that the most efficient use of

-would be to look at a stand-alone system from local groundwater supplies.
+option would be to look at a stand-alone system from local groundwater supplies.

 RECOMMENDED LEGISLATIVE ACTION: